Inclusive Images: The Art of Crafting Meaningful Alternative Text

 aria-describedby

-attribute to semantically link the image with its full explanation text.
-The value of the attribute is theid
+attribute to semantically link the image with its detailed explanation.
+The content of this attribute is theid

 Approach 5: Using alt

-If the information you want to convey through an image is very detailed and lengthy, you can write it on a separate page and then refer to it with a link.
+If the information to be conveyed through the image is very detailed and lengthy, we can write it on a separate page and then refer to it with a link.

-Beyond Compliance: The Broad Benefits of Alternative Text
+Beyond Compliance: The Broader Benefits of Alternative Text

-Alternative text is fundamentally a crucial element for digital accessibility, ensuring that visual content is accessible to all users, including those with visual impairments.
-However, viewing alternative text merely as a requirement for compliance is a limited perspective.
-In reality, alternative text has a much broader impact and can provide significant added value.
+Alternative text is fundamentally a crucial element for digital accessibility, ensuring that visual content can be accessed by all users, including those with visual disabilities.
+However, viewing alternative text merely as a compliance requirement is an inadequate perspective.
+In fact, alternative text has a broader impact and can provide significant added value.

 -

-Google uses alternative text and page content to understand the main meaning of an image.
+Google uses alternative text and content from a page to understand the main meaning of an image.
 By providing meaningful alternative text, images are more likely to appear in image search results and contribute to the overall SEO optimization of the page.
-This can increase organic traffic to your website.
+This can increase organic traffic to your website

 -

-Enhances the experience for all users in any condition
+Enhancing the experience for all users in all conditions

 -

-When images fail to load: unstable internet connections, data-saving settings, or other technical issues can sometimes cause images to not load or load in poor quality.
-In such situations, alternative text plays a role in conveying the information from the visual element that failed to load and prevents a frustrating experience.
+When images fail to load: unstable internet connections, data-saving settings, or other technical issues sometimes cause images to not load or load poorly.
+In such cases, alternative text plays a role in conveying the information of the visual element that failed to load and prevents a frustrating experience.

 -

-Deeper understanding for everyone: even for sighted users, meaningful alternative text can help in understanding complex visual elements that contain dense information.
+Deeper understanding for all: even for users who can see, meaningful alternative text can assist in understanding complex visual elements that contain dense information.

 -

-Voice assistants and smart speakers: many users increasingly rely on devices like Google Home, Alexa, Google Assistant, or Siri to access information.
-When content is read aloud, meaningful alternative text allows voice assistants to accurately convey visual information.
-Imagine asking a smart speaker or voice assistant about a recipe, and it can describe the steps illustrated in an image thanks to meaningful alternative text.
+Voice assistants and smart speakers: many users are increasingly relying on devices like Google Home, Alexa, Google Assistant, or Siri to access information.
+Meaningful alternative text enables the voice assistant to accurately convey visual information.
+Imagine if we ask a smart speaker or voice assistant about a recipe, and it can describe the steps illustrated in an image thanks to meaningful alternative text.

 -